“Enter this new year with a gratitude for this new chance to create your dreams..”– Avina Celeste, writer

 Student-led labs.
 What are they?

-Nossi College of Art is introducing a new, free service available for all students – Student Lab Sessions.
-Get all the details here.
+Nossi College of Art offers a new, free service available for all students – Student Lab Sessions.

-Nossi Student Services is currently working with six students to help fellow Nossi creatives with their class projects.
 Have questions about your Adobe Program?
 Want to go over your classroom assignment one more time?
 Want to check if you completed a project correctly before you turn it in?
-Connect with student services and work on projects with your peers.
+Get any of your questions answered when you connect with student services.
+Have more questions, email our student services director.

-Have questions about the program?
-Do you know a particular program or subject matter well?
-(You could be paid!)
-Simply email Rachel Dewaal if you are interested and need more details.
+Know a particular program or subject matter well?
+Want to be paid and become a Lab Assistant?
+Simply email Rachel Dewaal if you are interested and need more details or if you have any questions!

-When and how will I receive my Summer overage check?
+When and how will I receive my January overage check?

-Students can pick their checks up between 8 AM and 10 PM Monday through Thursday or between 8 AM and 4 PM on Fridays.
+When checks are ready, students will be notified via email and they can be picked up between 8 AM and 10 PM Monday through Thursday or between 8 AM and 4 PM on Fridays.
 If you prefer we mail your check, please notify Rachel Dewaal.
 Please include the address you wish us to use.

 I am worried about my financial future.